Thurrock is the largest regeneration area in the UK.

 The 6 growth hubs are:

-- Purfleet - home of High House Production Park and soon a new town centre
+- Purfleet-on-Thames – home of High House Production Park and soon a new town centre

 - Lakeside and West Thurrock – already a major retail and leisure destination and set to expand to become a regional town centre